-The Specialized Training Program in the Demography and Economics of Aging at the University of Chicago, funded by the National Institute of Aging (T32 AG000243), trains doctoral recipients interested in the fields of demography and economics of aging through the development of basic and applied research and policy-making and analysis.
+The Specialized Training Program in the Demography and Economics of Aging at the University of Chicago, funded by the National Institute of Aging (T32 AG000243), is a fellowship for postdoctoral scholars interested in the demography and economics of aging that trains participants through the development of basic and applied research methods; policy-making; and analysis.
 This training program is administered by the University of Chicago’s Center for Health and Social Sciences (CHeSS) and is affiliated with the Aging Action Research Network (AARN) at NORC at the University of Chicago.

-We are currently accepting applications for one postdoctoral fellowship position to start in Summer or Fall 2018.
-We will accept applications on a rolling basis and will start reviewing applications in late February 2018.
+We are currently accepting applications for one postdoctoral fellowship position to start in Summer or Fall 2019.
+We accept applications on a rolling basis and will start reviewing applications in late February 2019.

-Learn more about the program activities, eligiblity requirements, and application instructions below.
+Learn more about the program activities, eligibility requirements, and application instructions below.